iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/6sem/e2/new_product.md

-## Syllabus

-**NEW PRODUCT DEVELOPMENT**

-**Course objectives**

-After the completion of this course, students will be able to understand the basic principles and concepts of new product development strategies, the product life cycles.

-**Course outline**

 1. **Concept and Definition of New Product and New Product Development (6 hours)**
     * Defining a new product.
     * Defining new product development.